parukanti/sample-event-management/README.md

 To run these project run these commands:
 ```
-npm install
+npm install ( optional )
-bower install
+bower install ( optional )
 gulp
 mvn clean package
 ```

-then deploy on erver.
+then deploy on Server.